Pafnuty Chebyshev: Mathematical contributions

+Fifty years later, in 1896, the celebrated prime number theorem was proved, independently, by Jacques Hadamard and Charles Jean de la Vallée Poussin:

+using ideas introduced by Bernhard Riemann.

 Chebyshev is also known for the Chebyshev polynomials and the Chebyshev bias – the difference between the number of primes that are congruent to 3 (modulo 4) and 1 (modulo 4).

 Chebyshev was the first person to think systematically in terms of random variables and their moments and expectations.

 Legacy

 Chebyshev is considered to be a founding father of Russian mathematics.
 Among his well-known students were the mathematicians Dmitry Grave, Aleksandr Korkin, Aleksandr Lyapunov, and Andrei Markov.
-According to the Mathematics Genealogy Project, Chebyshev has 13,709 mathematical "descendants" as of January 2020.
+According to the Mathematics Genealogy Project, Chebyshev has 17,533 mathematical "descendants" as of January 2025.

 The lunar crater Chebyshev and the asteroid 2010 Chebyshev were named to honor his major achievements in the mathematical realm.